Institute for Policy and Engagement

 What were the event outcomes?

-One legacy of the conference is a fantastic bug hotel, depicted in the image at the top of this page.
-This now stands in University of Nottingham's Millenium Garden.
+One legacy of the conference is a fantastic bug hotel, depicted in this image.
+This fantastic creation now stands in University of Nottingham's Millenium Garden.

 Colourful cartoon drawing representing food and energy, which depicts fields with a variety of crops, animals, wind and solar farms held within a pair of crossed arms